-Some authors have attempted to reconstruct the 3D lensing potential or the 3D gravitational potential (Bacon and Taylor, 2003; Massey et al., 2007b) in order to reconstruct the 3D matter density field.
-But in the majority of papers relating to 3D lens mapping (Hu and Keeton, 2002; Simon et al., 2009; VanderPlas et al., 2011), the reconstruction of the 3D matter density field is derived from the convergence tomography.
-It consists of two linear steps: a 3D convergence field is first derived from the shear measurements sorted in several redshift bins using the relation 18; then, the 3D density contrast is obtained by inversion of the relation 39.
+Some authors have attempted reconstruct the 3D lensing potential or the 3D gravitational potential [3, 59] in order to reconstruct the 3D matter density field.
+But in the majority of papers relating to 3D lens mapping [35, 83, 95], the reconstruction of the 3D matter density field is derived from the convergence tomography.
+It consists in two linear steps: a 3D convergence field is first derived from the shear measurements sorted in several redshift bins using the relation 18; then, the 3D density contrast is obtained by inversion of the relation 39.
 The resulting reconstruction is very noisy and requires a regularization of the solution.

-5.2.
-Filtering
+5.2 Filtering